vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the afternoon I went to the Laundy Room (a laundromat on San Pablo Avenue) to do my regular laundry.
 I was in there around 3 PM to 3:30 PM.

+Later in the evening I went to downtown Berkeley.
+I first went to Ace Hardware to buy trash bags, finishing checkout at 4:37 PM.
+After that, I went to Trader Joe's to buy groceries, finishing checkout at 4:51 PM.
+I finally went to Udupi Palace and got a takeout of spinach masala dosa.